RBB (Really Bad Boy): Composition

 "RBB (Really Bad Boy)" was composed and produced by SM Entertainment songwriter Kenzie, producer Timothy 'Bos' Bullock, singer-songwriter Sara Forsberg (known professionally as SAARA) and MZMC.
 In an interview with Balloon Days, Bullock revealed that "RBB" was the last song to be composed during his 2-week writing camp at Seoul, South Korea, without knowing "who the songs were going to end up going to".
 The demo version was originally guided by Bullock himself and co-composer Forsberg, with additional Korean lyrics written by Kenzie after.
 Originally recorded in Korean, an additional English version was also recorded and included as the sixth track of the extended play, marking the group's second song to be recorded in English following their earlier release "Bad Boy".

 Described "RBB" as the sequel to their previous single "Bad Boy", "RBB (Really Bad Boy) is an "addictive" R&B and dance-pop track with "funky beat and brassy horns", which draws influence from hip-hop and jazz music.
 It was their sixth single to follow the "Velvet" sonic concept.
 With a tempo of 150 beats-per-minute, "RBB" is a fast verse-chorus form song in the key of D major.
 According to producer Bullock, he "wanted to create something with lots of fun energy" which made the listeners "want to move", thus using 808's for the bass of the song.
 The main melody was played by a trumpet and a trombone, being one of the first songs produced by Bullock to use such elements.
-In addition, the bridge was said to take a heavy influence on R&B and jazz music, which "would be a good contrast and add dynamics to the song", said the producer.
+In addition, the bridge was said to have a heavy influence on R&B and jazz music, which "would be a good contrast and add dynamics to the song", said the producer.

 Lyrically, the song expresses the charm of a "bad boy" that attracts the girls' attention, no matter how all the other friends say.
 The group's vocals span from the low note B_{3} to the head voice note of D_{6} (D_{7} in exclamation, being the whistle/scream note by member Irene).
-Furthermore, the song is heavily ornamented with melisma and vocal harmonization, all of which appeared throughout the song - from the intro to the last head run by member Wendy.
+Furthermore, the song is heavily ornamented with melisma and vocal harmonization, all of which appeared throughout the song from the intro to the last head run by member Wendy.